 What can you do with a Geology degree?
 Well, according to the Bureau of Labor Statistics, quite a lot!

 Geologists are employed in a wide range of sub-disciplines (e.g., environmental, petroleum, mining, teaching, research) that all have strong job prospects.
-In addition, geologists skills are highly-values: according to workplace data from 2012, the median pay for geologists was over $90,000 per year.
+In addition, geoscience skills are highly valued: according to workplace data from 2017, the median pay for geoscientists was nearly $90,000 per year.

 In fact, majoring in geology is likely to get you a higher salary than most Appalachian graduates!